 So how do you fly a straight profile?
 By developing accurate glide judgement.
 When you are on approach, you are heading toward a point on the ground.
 The aircraft would impact the ground at precisely that point if you did nothing.
 That point on the ground is also coming straight toward you.
 You just need to be able to recognize and control that point, moving it toward and away from you with small power adjustments, so it comes straight into you, and does not go under you.
 It will move around based on headwind component, up and down drafts, elevator and throttle inputs.
 You control the the point on the ground with throttle.
 More power moves the point away from you and less power brings it toward you.
 With small timely throttle adjustments, you can place the point at the beginning of the runway and keep it there.

-Practice this in the training area.
-First, put the airplane into a glide with an approach power setting and try to recognize where you would hit the ground.
+Practice judging the glide first in the training area.
+Put the airplane into a descent with an approach power setting and try to recognize where you would hit the ground.
 Once you get good at that, pick a specific point on the ground in front of you and fly directly toward it, making small power adjustments to control profile, distance and speed.
 (Please, not below 500’AGL unless dual.)
 Remember, you don’t want to fly over the point on the ground, you want to fly to it.

 After you have done this in the training area, try it at the airport.
 Your spot that you are flying to will be the button of the runway.
 You may realize quite soon that you consistently arrive well above your touchdown point with excess speed.
-Keep practicing until you can begin the flare just short of your intended target (this may seem low to you at first).
+Keep practicing until you can fly a straight-line profile to begin the flare just short of your intended target (this may seem low to you at first) using only small adjustments of power.

 Flying a straight profile will keep you from flying the dreaded and unprofessional “chop’n’drop” which can lead to hard landings and other problems.
 It will also make it easier to manage and control the second item: